odoo/documentation/accounting/payables/pay/check.rst

 To record supplier payments by checks, you must install the **Check Writing** module.
-This module handle the process of recording checks in Odoo.
+This module handle the process of recording checks in Twenty20.
 Others modules are necessary to print checks, according to the country.
 As an example, the **U.S. Check Printing** module is required to print U.S. checks.